Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 To refine the query, multiple tables were also joined on the primary keys and on their columns.
 The data from the different joined tables was then filtered by different conditions, grouped and sorted in the database.
 This entailed:

-     * Filtering the data from the employee birth date columns to extract employees who were born between 1952 and 1955
-     * Filtering the number of employees by their most recent job title who are nearing retirement
+     * Filtering the number of employees by their most recent job title who are nearing retirement to determine which departments are impacted
-     * Using the DISTINCT ON statement to retrieve the first occurence of employee number for each set of rows
+     * Using the DISTINCT ON statement to retrieve the first occurence of employee number for each set of rows to remove duplicate data and nulls
      * Counting the number of titles filled by employees who are retiring
      * Sorting the data so that it's organized and readable
+     * Filtering the data from the employee birth date columns to extract employees who were born between 1952 and 1955 to determine retirement              eligibility.
+     * Filtering the data all current employee to get all the employees whose birth dates are between January 1, 1965 and December 31, 1965 to              determine eligibility for the Mentorship Program.

 The query results were saved to several new tables created from the SELECT statements on specific columns of the existing tables and joined with the employees, department employees, department manager and titles tables.
 The new tables were exported and saved as CSV files.